hmc-cs111-fall2014/what-is-a-DSL/context-free.md

 ## How did you learn how to program in this language?

+I did a lot of experimentation after looking through the example given and the documentation.

 ## What is the underlying _computational model_ for this programming language?
 _We don't yet have a great definition of the term "computational model".